-Any plastic bags containing acceptable materials will be opened and the bags will be immediately opened and their contents inspected.
-The bags will be removed by the resident delivering the material.
-It is anticipated that the majority of material delivered to the site will be bulk collected by leaf vacuums.
+Any plastic bags containing acceptable materials will be immediately opened and their contents inspected.
+The bags will be removed by the resident or hauler delivering the material or on-site personnel.
+Bags or other non-acceptable items will be place in container for proper disposal.

 Leaves will be formed into windrows or incorporated into existing windrows using a front end loader.
-Windrows will be monitored to ensure the physical requirements of the compost are met temperature is the prime indicator, using long stemmed thermometers temperature will be monitored to maintain the thermophilic (active) 113° - 140°F range.
+Windrows will be monitored to ensure the physical requirements of the process are met, temperature is the prime indicator.
+Using long stemmed thermometers, temperature will be monitored to maintain the thermophilic (active) 113° - 140°F range.
 If the windrow falls below or rises above the range, it will be turned by use of a front end loader.
-Once the windrow reaches a stabilized state (temperature does not increase when windrow is turned) the product can be; used at Municipal parks, buildings or distributed to the public.
+Once the windrow reaches a stabilized state (temperature does not increase when windrow is turned) the product can be; used at Municipal properties, buildings or distributed to the public.